David Kaiser (physicist)

 David I. Kaiser is an American physicist and historian of science.
 He is Germeshausen Professor of the History of Science at the Massachusetts Institute of Technology (MIT) and a full professor in MIT's department of physics.
 He also served as an inaugural associate dean for MIT's cross-disciplinary program in Social and Ethical Responsibilities of Computing.

-Kaiser is the author or editor of several books on the history of science, including Drawing Theories Apart: The Dispersion of Feynman Diagrams in Postwar Physics (2005), How the Hippies Saved Physics: Science, Counterculture, and the Quantum Revival (2011), and Quantum Legacies: Dispatches from an Uncertain World (2020).
+Kaiser is the author or editor of several books on the history of science, including Drawing Theories Apart (2005), How the Hippies Saved Physics (2011), and Quantum Legacies (2020).
 He received the Apker Award from the American Physical Society in 1993 and was elected a Fellow of the American Physical Society in 2010.
 His historical scholarship has been honored with the Pfizer Award (2007) and the Davis Prize (2013) from the History of Science Society.
 In March 2012 he was awarded the MacVicar fellowship, a prestigious MIT undergraduate teaching award.
 In 2012, he also received the Frank E. Perkins Award from MIT for excellence in mentoring graduate students.

 Education

-Kaiser completed his AB in physics at Dartmouth College in 1993.
-He completed two PhDs from Harvard University.
-The first was in physics in 1997 for a thesis entitled "Post-Inflation Reheating in an Expanding Universe," the second in the history of science in 2000 for a thesis on "Making Theory: Producing Physics and Physicists in Postwar America."
+Kaiser received his bachelor's degree in physics at Dartmouth College in 1993.
+He then earned two PhDs from Harvard University.
+The first was in physics in 1997 for a thesis on cosmology and the second in the history of science in 2000 for a dissertation on physics education and research in the United States after World War II.

-Physics Research
+Research on physics

 Cosmic inflation

 Kaiser's physics research mostly focuses on primordial cosmology, including topics such as cosmic inflation, post-inflation reheating, and primordial black holes.
 In particular, he and colleagues have studied a wide range of initial conditions under which inflation will begin, as well as constructing models of inflation that include features motivated by high-energy particle physics, such as multiple interacting fields with nonminimal couplings to spacetime curvature.

 This work includes some of the first calculations of predictions from such models for observable features such as the spectral index of primordial perturbations measured in the cosmic microwave background radiation, the first demonstration that resonant particle production during the reheating phase can persist amid an expanding universe, and the first demonstration of attractor behaviors in multifield models.
 More recent work has identified distinct processes within the late stages of the reheating phase, which ultimately yield the conditions for standard Big Bang evolution: a hot plasma of Standard Model particles in thermal equilibrium.